m-dwyer/CryptoBlocker/README.md

 If the user writes a malicious file (as contained in the file group) to a network share, FSRM will run the deployed script which will add a Deny permission for that user against every share.

 This has been tested fairly thoroughly, and I find that at most ransomware ends up encrypting one directory before the user is blocked.

+The script has now been modified to pull the list of extensions from a JSON API.
+Credit to https://fsrm.experiant.ca/ for this list.
+Make sure you review the list (https://fsrm.experiant.ca/api/v1/get) before deploying, in case any false positives are listed (e.g. I have seen CAD software legitimately use *.encrypted before).
+When this list is updated, review it and simply run the script again to redeploy.

 <b>NOTE: This will NOT stop variants which use randomised file extensions, don't drop README files, etc</b>